- A level requirements: AAB

-This module will introduce core concepts in contemporary gender politics – including feminist theoretical understandings of power, agency, institutions, citizenship and the state.
+This module will introduce core concepts in contemporary gender politics –including feminist theoretical understandings of nation, state, family and the market.
 Gender and feminist politics will be explored more deeply by engaging with intersecting identities and current theories of the concept ‘woman’.
 Concepts will be illustrated with real world, contemporary case studies (for example, gender based violence and reproductive rights) and also consider non-traditional forms of political engagement including activist organising.
-The module will encourage students to critically engage with topics through popular culture, media sources, films, books and pod casts and reflection on their own experience.
-Research and presentation skills will be developed through coursework assessment.
+The module will encourage students to critically engage with topics through popular culture, media sources, films, books and podcasts and reflection on their own experience.
+Research, critical thinking and presentation skills will be developed through coursework assessment.

 Are voters rational?
 What is the effect of electoral systems on parties’ platforms?
 How do Special Interest Groups and the Media affect politics?
 What is the effect of economic shocks on the demand for populist parties?
 How do autocracies work?
 What is the role of violence in autocratic regimes?
 These are some of the puzzles this course aims to explore using seminal works in political economy.
 Political economy uses tools from economics to study how political actors, institutions, and choices shape economic or political outcomes.
 This course covers recent advances in both theoretical and empirical political economy.
 Students will be introduced to methods in empirical analysis (OLS, Instrumental Variable, Panel Data).
 These methods will be applied to modern day political problems, in particular, the study of democratic and autocratic politics.